Crew: Rachel (& Richard Pennell)

 John then married Julia McNulty and had three sons: Jack James, Dale James, Darwin James.
 All three of these sons spent time in jail and were known to be part of the notorious “Kelly Gang” of North Bay.

-Alexander Escar Pennell
+Pennell: Alexander Escar

 Alexander Pennell, b.
 1892, son of George Matthew Pennell (Gramma Smith’s brother) and Charlotte Edmunds.
 This Alex served 4 years in WW1 as a gunner.
 He was severely wounded twice and sent to England where he met his future wife, Dorothy Rhodes, a nurse.
 Alex worked as a Game Warden in Gravenhurst.
 He had one child, Gabriel Pennell.
 Alexander’s brother was Herb Pennell, who also served in WW1.